The Life of Pablo: Artwork and title

 On February 11, 2016, West revealed the album's artwork, designed by Belgian artist Peter De Potter.
 De Potter's level of fame at the time was not as great as that of artists such as George Condo and Takashi Murakami, who had previously designed cover art for West.
 As De Potter had collaborated with fashion designer Raf Simons in the past, and West had cited him as an influence, there was much speculation that Simons was the reason the two became involved with each other.
-The artwork was described as a "post-modern cover" and it displays the album's title in all caps, as well as featuring a small family photo in the bottom corner.
+The artwork was described as a "post-modern cover" and it displays the album's title in all caps, repeated multiple times with inconsistent formatting, and a small family photo in the bottom corner.
 West shared another cover for The Life of Pablo on the same date with the phrase "which one" on it that was included on the notepad of the final track list, and a cropped photo of British model Sheniz Halil that shows her buttocks; this artwork was used for the official release.
 Kim Kardashian reportedly chose Halil for the artwork.
 After this information was revealed, Halil's Instagram popularity increased.
 In response to being selected, Halil said in an interview with the New York Daily News that she "couldn't be more flattered and honoured", thanking both West and Kardashian.

 By titling his album The Life of Pablo, West confused people as to which Pablo he was referencing with the title.
 Pablo Escobar, Pablo Neruda, Pablo Picasso and a child named Pablo who famously shouted his support of West for president at the 2015 VMAs were viewed as potential people referenced in the album's title.
 MTV pointed to the title being in reference to Picasso, as West had said during a 2015 lecture at the University of Oxford that if he "was going to do art, fine art", then he would have aimed "to become Picasso or greater".
 By writing "Which one?" on his notepad, West hinted that he might not remember the meaning of the title he had chosen.
 West eventually revealed the meaning during an episode of the American talk show Kocktails with Khloé in April 2016.
 His then sister-in-law Khloé Kardashian asked him, "Who the fuck is Pablo"?
 He replied the title was inspired by Escobar, Picasso and the Apostle Paul, since Paul translates into Pablo in Spanish.
 Writing for The Guardian, Jonathan Jones drew an artistic comparison between West and Picasso, claiming that West's sampling of music, "reworking old songs" and "mixing it all up" is similar to the way in which Picasso "first put bits of the real world into modern art".